akewlguy4eva/SitewaysBannerPlacement/README.md

 ## License

 ### GNU General Public License v3.0
 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
+[View](LICENSE)